 - For girls under 13 years old, a parent/guardian must manage the girl’s web site and be responsible for all content.
 In other words, girls under 13 are not allowed to post anything to their websites; it must be done by their parent/guardian.

 Note that Girl Scout Product Activity Checkpoints and the Girl Scout Internet Safety Pledge apply to all council product sales (cookies, nuts and candy, magazines), with one exception: customers may submit orders and online payment for magazines, because that product is not handled directly by the girl.
 Girls send out emails in a protected environment to customers, who then choose magazines online.
 Offline sales materials are also available for magazines, as this function may not be available in your council.
-(Note: in the fall, both nut vendors are continuing an online pilot with a limited number of councils.
-Girls and adults must follow the specific guidelines given to them by their council if participating in a pilot project.)

 Take a look at these great resources designed specifically for adults working with girls and their parents: